Skip to main content

 Test that everything works:

-Open the console (~) and type sg.ShadowQuality to see the current value!
-You can also try other scalability settings like sg.ViewDistanceQuality or sg.EffectsQuality using the same Setting_Global asset.
+Open the console (~) and enter sg.ShadowQuality to see the current value.
+You can also use the same Setting_Global asset with scalability settings such as sg.ViewDistanceQuality or sg.EffectsQuality.